CathalD/BlueCarbon_Eelgrass_Workshop/01_Background/README.md

 ## What is sediment anyway?

-Over time, as particles are transported into an ecosystem, or as plants growing within it contribute organic matter (recall the allochthonous vs. autochthonous distinction), these materials settle and build up, forming sediment.
+Over time, as particles are transported into an ecosystem, or as plants growing within it contribute organic matter (recall the allochthonous vs. autochthonous distinction, respectively), these materials settle and build up, forming sediment.

 <table>